bad64/PythonPad/README.md

 The first part is arguably the easiest one: Edit `config.json`; Add a new entry in the `modes` section, using a pin number as key and whatever name you want as a value[^7].Expand the file with a section using the same name as the one you just added.
 Technically the names do not need to match, but I follow the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) and so should you !
 Anyway, copy the bindings from another existing section to give yourself a comfortable base to work with.

 Now, into the dragon's den: `code.py`.
 Locate the section that goes "This is where you should add alternate modes"[^8].
 Add your mode name to the conditional.
-And this is basically where I can basically no longer assist you: The world is your oyster, and if you know some basic Python (and can decipher the already present code), the biggest hurdle you will face will be directionals since all other inputs are handled about the same.
+And this is basically where I can no longer assist you: The world is your oyster, and if you know some basic Python (and can decipher the already present code), the biggest hurdle you will face will be directionals since all other inputs are handled about the same.
 Should you want to handle one differently for whatever reason, please do so within the relevant conditional instead of modifying the button reading loop directly.

+---
 ## Troubleshooting/FAQ

 Q: My gamepad stopped responding after I edited `config.json` !
 Why ?